CANDELbio/mantis-viewer/README.md

-# IMC.js Viewer #
+# Mantis Viewer #

-The IMC.js Viewer is an application for viewing and analyzing multi-channel [immunohistochemistry](https://en.wikipedia.org/wiki/Immunohistochemistry) images.
+Mantis Viewer is an application for viewing and analyzing multi-channel [immunohistochemistry](https://en.wikipedia.org/wiki/Immunohistochemistry) images.
 It has been designed to support large images (>100 MB per channel).

 ## Downloading ##
 If you just want to use the application head to the [releases](https://github.com/ParkerICI/imc-viewer-js/releases) page!
 Otherwise continue reading if you want to build the project yourself or to contribute to this project.